 It’s Check the Chip Day!

-Only an average 710,000 animals who enter shelters as strays are returned to their owners and we need to take action to bring this number up, and make sure that more families are reunited with their lost pets.
+Only an average of 710,000 animals who enter shelters as strays are returned to their owners, and we need to take action to bring this number up and make sure that more families are reunited with their lost pets.

 The most common way for a lost pet to be reunited with its owner is by identification.

-While it is important to make sure that your pet wears a collar with updated contact information, it is possible for a collar to break away or even slip over your pet’s head.
-The next best and proven way to keep your contact information with your pet is by getting him microchipped.
+While it is important to make sure that your pet wears a collar with updated contact information, a collar can break away or even slip over your pet’s head.
+The next best and proven way to keep your pet's contact information is by getting him microchipped.
 Many rescues and shelters will already have this done when you adopt but always ask because not all shelters have funding for microchips.
 If your pet has one, make sure that your contact information is updated and associated with the microchip company.
-We here at Traci's Paws cannot express to you enough that you must complete your paperwork and send it in to the microchip company immediately!
+We here at Traci's Paws cannot express to you enough that you must complete your paperwork and send it to the microchip company immediately!
 There isn’t anything more discouraging than when a lost pet comes in with a microchip that has not been updated by its new owner who just adopted him, or his owner who just moved or changed their phone number.

 (That is actually how my mother-in-law came to have her newest addition from a few years ago.
 She went to the shelter and found the sweetest pup who had a microchip, but it wasn't updated.
 Long story short, she ended up adopting her!!)